ben-wes/pd-stash/README.md

 see help of [stash] object for example application.

 ## Mechanism
-* when creating a [stash] object, it will self-assign its id and then check among other [stash] objects in the patch whether the id is unique. it will repeat this process with random ids from a range of `0..10'000'000` until it finds a unique id
+* when creating a [stash] object, it will self-assign its id and then check among other [stash] objects in the patch whether the id is unique. it will repeat this process with random ids in a range of `0..10'000'000` until it finds a unique id (which in most cases should be instantly)
-* when storing a preset with [stash/hub], all [stash] objects get a `store` message and output a bang and send the numbers they receive in their inlet back to [stash/hub] with their id
+* when storing a preset with [stash/hub], all [stash] objects get a `store` message, output a bang on their outlet and send back the numbers they receive from their inlet to [stash/hub] together with their id
 * easing and morphing are handled in the [stash] objects based on the messages they receive